shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 These requests are treated as high priority and need to be deal with as soon as they come in.
 The requests range from

-* adding code to the WET framework for a need for one of PCO’s webpages in AEM
+* adding code to the WET framework that is needed for one of PCO’s webpages in AEM
 * updating a WET plugin to support a feature they want to add to the site
 * mockup an HTML page layout with the WET framework that they supply us for a promotional page on Canada.ca